Wojak94/flaskForms/README.md

 If everything went as intended, congratulations!
 You have your own version of application running localy!
+## Known issues

+In `/addsurvey` endpoint passing questions as JSON in request body doesn't work in Heroku environment, only localy.
+It's probably associated with flushing survey instance (`new_survey.flush_to_db()`), before creating questions to that survey.
+Due to limited debugging capabilities it a free version of Heorku service I couldn't resolve that problem.
 ## Current API endpoints

 PATH | METHOD | TOKEN PROTECTION | PURPOSE